 Assess the Security of a Web Hosting Provider

-Security should be one of your top concerns when choosing a website host, so your proprietary info, as well as customer data, is fully protected.
+Security should be one of your top concerns when choosing a website host, so your proprietary info and customer data are fully protected.

 When you’re comparing the security offering of a website host, look at things like:

-- DDoS Protection – does your hosting provider offer specific protection for Denial of Service attacks that can take a site and server offline?
+- DDoS protection: Does your hosting provider offer specific protection for Denial of Service attacks (DDoS attacks) that can take a site and server offline?

-- When you’re trying to assess the security offering from your potential provider, it would be also worth looking into the type of hosting (Linux or Windows based) they offer and what covers better your security needs.
-As an open-source operating system, Linux has a very large network of developers that are part of an active support community—which makes a huge difference in identifying and solving specific system challenges.
-Look into the specifics of each company as HostPapa, for example, has in-house Linux experts that have seen and solved all of the most common hosting issues.
+- When you’re trying to assess the security offering from your potential provider, it would also be worth looking into the type of hosting (Linux or Windows-based) they offer and what covers your security needs better.
+As an open-source operating system, Linux has a very large network of developers who are part of an active support community – which makes a huge difference in identifying and solving specific system challenges.
+Look into the specifics of each company.
+HostPapa, for example, has in-house Linux experts who have seen and solved all of the most common hosting issues.
 That’s why this might easily be the best Linux web hosting and the way to go forward for your business.

-- Monitoring – verify that a web hosting provider uses active and automated monitoring.
-For example, HostPapa uses SiteLock to actively scan websites for potential malware and threats from hackers.
+- Monitoring: Verify that a web hosting provider uses active and automated monitoring.
+For example, HostPapa uses SiteLock to scan websites for potential malware and threats from hackers actively.

 Review the Customer Service and Support Offered by a Hosting Company

-Something every business should keep in mind, is the level of customer service offered with a hosting account.
-Whenever there’s an issue with your site, you want to know your hosting provider can be reached to fix the issue.
+Every business should consider the level of customer service offered with a hosting account.
+Whenever there’s an issue with your site, you want to know if your hosting provider can be reached to fix the issue.

 And the issue isn’t always that a website goes offline.
 Any number of issues can impact your business: